English

 • Verbalize the automatisms developed with experience

-And all these non-tangible benefits contribute greatly to productivity!
+And all these non-tangible benefits contribute significantly to productivity!

 Should we work in pairs every day?

-For all sorts of reasons, it's not possible to do pair programming 100% of the time.
-For example, some people need to be alone from time to time for their mental health, or a particular task is easy to split and you don't feel the need to work on it in a group.
-However, I recommend peer programming whenever there's a lack of clarity about what's required, a need for team discussion, or hesitation about which path to take.
+It's impossible to do pair programming 100% of the time for all sorts of reasons.
+For example, some people need to be alone from time to time for their mental health, or a particular task is easy to split, and you don't feel the need to work on it in a group.
+However, I recommend pair programming whenever there's a lack of clarity about what's required, a need for team discussion, or hesitation about which path to take.

 Whether your team works solo, in pairs or in groups, the trend is towards collaboration in software development.
 Combined with a psychologically safe environment, collaboration is just the beginning of better software delivery performance.